STONESTREET CURRICULUM

 & FILM PRODUCTION

-For students who have completed Stonestreet I and wish to continue their study and application of screen acting, Stonestreet II provides additional opportunity to shoot professionally lit, directed, and edited original short works, from pre-production to post-production starting at the top of the semester.
-Students continue to build, develop and edit their own screen acting reels with a myriad of different types of characters and production from films to series, including:
+Stonestreet II provides opportunities to shoot professionally lit, directed, and edited original short works, from pre-production to post-production starting at the top of the semester.
+Actors and directors collaborate to build, develop, edit, and showcase their reels and portfolios with a range of characters and productions.

 Instructors: Gabe Frye-Behar, Cormac Bluestone

-This is a place for actors to create their own material with faculty, staff and studio support to create, collaborate and actualize their goals for screen.
-Faculty ‘facilitate’ within the context of the semester, with equipment available and what each class and/or groups within class would like to create often in groups focusing on the strengths, passions and area of interest within each group.
+A creative lab for actors, directors, writers and producers to develop and produce original material with faculty and studio support, collaborate and actualize their goals for screen.
+Faculty ‘facilitate’ within the context of the semester, with Stonestreet’s equipment [Arri, Sony 9, Canon cameras, Leica and Canon anamorphic lenses, a wide variety of lights & professional level sound recording & mixing decks].
+Individuals in each class and/or groups within class decide with faculty how to collaborate or silo projects focusing on the strengths, passions and area of interest within each group.
 Each group or section may be markedly different as to where they may want to focus on script development, adaption ideas, improvs, monologues, short pieces, music videos, PSAs or whatever creative storytelling they may want to put their focus and energies on as a group and/or as individuals.
-This is a playground and place with support and assistance to develop and/or make their own work and exercise both their screen acting skills and production skills.
-Projects that are finished during and shortly beyond the semester, often go to festivals and platforms that then feature actors and collaborators.
+This is a playground and place with support and assistance to develop and/or make one’s own work and exercise both screen acting skills, directing, writing, producing and production skills.
+Projects that are finished during and beyond the semester, also often go to festivals and platforms that then feature all those who collaborated.
 Subsequent seasons or episodes often carry actors and creatives involved beyond the semester into the profession.

 Instructor: Patrick Keene

-This class is to help theater and film actors feel comfortable improvising on screen in a wide variety of outlets from, sketch comedy to dramas, film and commercials.
-Actors focus on skills that translate for screen in a grounded way while still utilizing the imaginative, playful and unpredictability aspects of improv.
-This is a practical class that will help actors think on their feet, create and utilize defined characters, and approach on screen acting in new way and more confident ways.
-As the semester evolves there will be development towards a comedy salon presentation which can be live and/or recorded and become material for an actor’s reel.
+A practical class for actors, directors and writers to explore improvisation specifically developed from UCB principles for film and television.
+This class often catapults participants to feel comfortable improvising for screen in a wide variety of outlets from sketch comedy to drama, film and commercials.
+Actors focus on skills that translate for screen in a grounded way while still utilizing the imaginative, playful, fresh and unpredictability of improv.
+This is a practical class that will help actors think on their feet, create and utilize defined characters, and approach working with and without text on screen acting in new and confident ways.
+As the semester evolves there will be development towards a comedy salon presentation which can be live and/or recorded and become material for participants reel.

 Instructor: Liz Ortiz